zaaarf/lillero-processor/README.md

 # Lillero-processor
 Lillero-processor is an annotation processor made to simplify development of [Lillero](https://github.com/zaaarf/lillero) patches, minimising the amount of boilerplate code needed.

-An important note: to make things as easy as it is, the processor assumes that you have the code of the target available in your development environment.
-As of 0.6.0, it will not work otherwise.
+Please note that to work its magic, the processor needs the code of the target of your patches available in the compile time environment.
+If your build system does not allow that, you may want to use the library manually instead.

 ## Usage
-First things first, add the processor to your `build.gradle`:
+First things first, add the processor to your build system.
+The example shows Gradle, but any build system supporting Maven repositories should work:
 ```groovy
 dependencies {
 	implementation 'ftbsc.lll:processor:<whatever the latest version is>'
 	annotationProcessor 'ftbsc.lll:processor:<whatever the latest version is>'
 }
 ```
 Once it's done, you will be able to use Lillero without insane amounts of boilerplate.
 The processor works by generating new classes overriding the patches you write.
 The examples are abstract because stubs look better, but it should work even with concrete classes - in fact, modifiers are generally disregarded.

 The examples are about Minecraft, but you can use this with any Lillero-based project.